ircd-hybrid/hopm/README.md

 ## Requirements

-* An IRCD, which presents connection notices in a format, which HOPM recognizes;
+* An IRCd, which presents connection notices in a format, which HOPM recognizes;

 * A host with full connectivity for all the ports you wish to scan. i.e. is NOT transparently proxied -- many domestic internet connections have port 80